coveooss/terragrunt/README.md

 The `assume_role` configuration could be defined in any terragrunt configuration files.
 If it is defined at several level, the leaf configuration will prevail.

+The assumed role will be identified by `terragrunt_username` to ease retrieval of AWS operations in the logs/cloud trails.
+It is however possible to override the name used to identify the assumed role by specifying a value in the environment variable `TERRAGRUNT_ASSUMED_ROLE_ID`.

 ### Conditional execution of a project

 It is possible to set conditions that must be met in order for a project to be executed.
 To do so, the following block must be defined in the terragrunt configuration file: